REANA-Client¶

 Check connection to REANA server.

-The ping command allows to test connection to REANA server.
+command allows to test connection to REANA server.

 Examples: